saidwivedi/InteractVLM/README.md

 ### 🔧 Data Generation

 To generate the data needed for training, run the following script.
-We will provide the processed datasets soon.
+For now, we provide preprocessed dataset for DAMON.
+We will soon release for LEMON, PIAD and PICO.

 ```bash
 # Generate preprocessed data